Fact Sheet: Medicaid DSH Payments

 Like regular Medicaid payments, states must provide local matching funds.
 The federal portion of that payment is based on the Federal Medical Assistance Percentage (FMAP).
 The FMAP, which varies by state, is 58 percent for Pennsylvania.
 States have flexibility to determine the distribution of DSH funding to individual hospitals, but the federal government caps the amount of DSH that a hospital can receive at their losses from treating Medicaid patients and the uninsured, or the hospital “DSH cap.”

 The Affordable Care Act (ACA) reduced federal funding for Medicaid DSH based on the assumption that the ACA insurance expansions would reduce hospital uncompensated care and, therefore, the need for DSH funding.
-The ACA’s Medicaid DSH reductions originally were scheduled for FYs 2014 through 2020, but have been legislatively delayed and restructured several times.
-Most recently, the Consolidated Appropriations Act, 2021 (P.L.
-116-260) delayed implementation of reductions until FY 2024 and the amount of reductions is scheduled to be $8 billion a year between FY 2024 and FY 2027 (amounting to 54 percent of FY 2024 unreduced allotments).2
+The ACA’s Medicaid DSH reductions originally were scheduled for FY 2014 through FY 2020 but have been legislatively delayed and restructured several times.
+Most recently, the Medicaid DSH reductions were amended in the Consolidated Appropriations Act, 2024 (P.L.
+118-42) through CY 2024.
+The amount of reductions for the remainder of FY 2025 through FY 2028 are scheduled to be $8 billion annually ($24 billion in total), which leaves approximately 50 percent in unreduced allotments for each of the three years.2

 The ACA requires the Centers for Medicare & Medicaid Services (CMS) to develop a methodology to reduce federal Medicaid DSH allocations by the above-specified amount each year.
 The largest reductions are to be imposed on the states with the lowest percentage of uninsured individuals, and those that do not target their DSH payments to hospitals with high volumes of Medicaid patients and uncompensated care.
 Smaller reductions are to be imposed on low-DSH states (defined as states with total DSH payments of between zero and 3 percent of total Medicaid spending).